ED summons: Cong accuses Centre of hatching 'cowardly conspiracy' against its leaders, vows to fight | Politics

 They said former Congress chief Rahul Gandhi has also been summoned, and that he has written to the probe agency to postpone the date to after June 5 as he is not in the country.

-The opposition party alleged that the ''fake issue of AJL, (Associated Journals) is an attempt by BJP's propaganda machinery to deviate, divert and digress the attention of citizens from the multifarious vital issues of inflation, falling GDP and social unrest, social divisiveness in this country''.
+The opposition party alleged that the ''fake issue of AJL, (Associated Journals Limited) is an attempt by BJP's propaganda machinery to deviate, divert and digress the attention of citizens from the multifarious vital issues of inflation, falling GDP and social unrest, social divisiveness in this country''.

 He alleged that the Modi government has turned blind in the pursuit of political vendetta.